Coma112/CReports/README.md

 # TODO ⭕

 - I need to fix that if the command has not got any mentioned required permission then it's still required for some reason
-- I need to remove the 'Thing' text from the lore in the report menu
-- I still need to do some fixes in the GUI but it's already done

 # Sources I used 🌐